jimmyangel/hildemorin/content/blog/2022-07-08-my-art-goes-to-the-oregon-coast.md

 Now onto the tree trunks.

 I started with skinny trees, in mostly dark greys with a few light grey and purple highlights.
-After auditioning them with the background I came to the conclusion that they were not prominent enough but making them wider would add too much dark to the design.
+After auditioning them with the background I came to the conclusion that they were not prominent enough, but making them wider would add too much dark to the design.
 I cut some of the branches off my skinny trunks, rearranged them and made them my secondary layer of trees.
-The first layer was going to be wide tree trunks in light greys, violets and a few slivers of the dark grey.
+The first layer was going to be made of wide tree trunks in light greys, violets and a few slivers of the dark grey.
 I cut some wide strips of paper that served as place holders for these trunks.

 <img class="img-responsive" src="/images/uploads/blog-2022-wandering-through-5.jpg">